thangarajvisolve/Sample/README.markdown

 NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

+**5.1.1** Start the` temperature monitor publisher shell script` on the other terminal , once multiple publishers need to publish the topic using the following command

+      ./tempmonitor-pub.sh --

+Available Options are:

+        --domain        Device Domain

+        --device-id     Device ID to identify the particular device

+        --spawn         Number of publishers to run

+        --log4cpp-conf  Configration file path

+EXAMPLE:
+        $./tempmonitor-pub.sh --domain=blood --device-id=BP --spawn=5 --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf

+  * Once the publisher shell script is started it will

+    NOTE : `The arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format`

-5.2.
-Start the `temperature monitor subscribers` on the other terminal by passing the various options suffix to the command ,
+**5.2.** Start the `temperature monitor subscribers` on the other terminal by passing the various options suffix to the command ,

           $./tempmonitor-sub-echo